yvelikova/axway-open-docs/content/en/docs/apigw_poldev/external_connections/common_client_credentials.md

 Specify the time interval (in milliseconds) to wait before generating the client-side Kerberos Authenticator tokens when synchronizing to avoid over-zealous replay detection on the Kerberos service.
 You can only set this value if you have also selected the **Synchronize to Avoid Replays Errors at Service** option.

-{{< alert title="Note" color="primary" >}}The default value of 15 milliseconds matches the clock resolution time of operating systems.
-For more details on the clock resolution on your target operating system, consult your operating system documentation .{{< /alert >}}
+The default value of 15 milliseconds matches the clock resolution time of operating systems.
+For more details on the clock resolution on your target operating system, consult your operating system documentation.

 **Refresh credential when remaining validity is X secs**: